netricsag/PowerAMT/README.md

 ## Requirements

-- PowerShell 5 or higher
+- PowerShell 5.1 or higher (Version 3 might work but it's not tested and not supported)
 - [Intel Open AMT Cloud Toolkit](https://github.com/open-amt-cloud-toolkit/open-amt-cloud-toolkit)

 ## Installation

-If you have the PowerShellGet module installed or PowerShell 5 or higher you can enter the following command:
+If you have the PowerShellGet module installed or PowerShell 5.1 or higher you can enter the following command:

 ```powershell
 C:\> Install-Module -Name PowerAMT